simpkins/de1plus-mqtt/README.md

 messages, making it very easy to use with HomeAssistant with minimal manual configuration.

-Currently it publishes configuration 9 different sensors, as well as 1 switch to allow remotely turning on or off the machine.
+Currently it publishes configuration for 9 different sensors, as well as 1 switch to allow remotely turning on or off the machine.

 ## Overriding Android Doze Mode